snowman-repos/book/project_managers/README.md

-WHY SMALL WEB AGENCIES AND FREELANCERS SHOULD PLAN THOROUGHLY Major reasons small web agencies and freelancers should get into the habit of planning web projects thoroughly is so they can begin to develop some repeatable processes that they can rely on for every project, or even apply the skills and techniques to parts of their projects if full planning is just not possible.

-If anything, I believe web project planning, in some respects, is more important to a small agency or freelancer because there is less room for mistakes given most are in a constant state of survival mode.
-Yes a corporate web project needs planning, but a mistake is less likely to put them out of business!
-In our world, and as I’ve said in previous articles, one or two whoppers of mistakes can mean the end of a business…

-Melodrama aside, I believe it’s time for small web agencies and freelancers to up their game on the web project management side of things.

-We are maturing as an industry at a rapid rate and I believe the days of fumbling our way through projects in our small offices or bedrooms are coming to an end.

-We live in an age where clients are becoming more web savvy and quick to spot a disorganised supplier, and where they are more likely to hire, or work with again with, an agency or freelancer who can demonstrate a certain level of professionalism, competence and consistency when it comes to planning and running their projects.

-In Part 2 of this article I will describe the two types of people that plan/manage web projects and the advantages and disadvantages of both, and in Part 3 I will go into more detail about the techniques and tools I use when planning web projects… stay tuned.

 PLANNING PERSONALITIES
 I often come across both web agencies and freelancers who consistently do not plan their web projects, and no matter how many times the same mistakes are made, they continue to push ahead using the same techniques.
 Once upon a time I put this down to sheer naivety, but I’ve come to realise it’s not naivety at all, it’s just that people responsible for running web projects and web project management are very different (not sure it should have taken me so long to realise this!)